dmose/mc-nodejs-docs/index.md

 under acceptable licenses based on the [licensing runbook](https://docs.google.com/document/d/1Oguqp43W4_ChyroJ9AJAzG1jSwkUWfKvBKVvrDxVsMg/edit).

-While not fixed requirements these are a list of things to consider when choosing a module to vendor:
+While not fixed requirements, these are a list of things to consider when choosing a module to vendor:

 * Size of module and dependency tree